 Committees of the Board of Trustees.
 The members of the Audit Committee are Allan Eberhart, David Lonergan, Stephen Messinger (Chair), and Michael Williams, each of whom is an Independent Trustee.
 The purposes of the Audit Committee are to assist the Board (i) in its oversight of the Trust's accounting and financial reporting principles and policies and related controls and procedures maintained by or on behalf of the Trust; (ii) in its oversight of the Trust's financial statements and the independent audit thereof; (iii) in selecting, evaluating and, where deemed appropriate, replacing the independent accountants (or nominating the independent accountants to be proposed for shareholder approval in any proxy statement); (iv) in evaluating the independence of the independent accountants; (v) in complying with legal and regulatory requirements that relate to the Trust's accounting and financial reporting, internal controls, compliance controls and independent audits; and (vi) to assume such other responsibilities as may be delegated by the Board.
-As of the date of this SAI, the Audit Committee has met one time.
+From February 15, 2022 (the date of commencement of operations of the Sector Funds) through October 31, 2022, the Audit Committee met three times.

 The members of the Nominating and Governance Committee are Allan Eberhart (Chair), David Lonergan, Stephen Messinger, and Michael Williams, each of whom is an Independent Trustee.
-The principal responsibility of the Committee is to oversee the Board's governance practices and to consider and nominate potential Board members to ensure that the Board is functioning effectively and providing appropriate oversight of the Funds.
-As of the date of this SAI, the Nominating and Governance Committee has met one time.
+The principal responsibility of the Nominating and Governance Committee is to oversee the Board's governance practices and to consider and nominate potential Board members to ensure that the Board is functioning effectively and providing appropriate oversight of the Funds.
+From February 15, 2022 (the date of commencement of operations of the Sector Funds) through October 31, 2022, the Nominating and Governance Committee met one time.

-As the Chair of the Board, Joanna Gallegos may attend Committee meetings at the invitation of the Committee.
+As the Chair of the Board, Joanna Gallegos may attend Audit or Nominating and Governance Committee meetings at the invitation of such Committee.

-As of the date of this Statement of Additional Information, none of the Trustees owned any outstanding shares of the Funds, as the Funds had not yet begun investment operations.
+As of the date of this SAI, none of the Trustees owned any outstanding shares of the Funds.

-As of December 1, 2021, none of the Independent Trustees or their immediate family members owned beneficially or of record any securities of BIM (the Funds' investment adviser), the Distributor or any person controlling, controlled by or under common control with BIM or the Distributor.
+As of December 31, 2022, none of the Independent Trustees or their immediate family members owned beneficially or of record any securities of BIM (the Funds' investment adviser), the Distributor or any person controlling, controlled by or under common control with BIM or the Distributor.

 Remuneration of Trustees.
-Effective as of the date of this Statement of Additional information, each current Independent Trustee will be paid an annual retainer of \$30,000 for his or her services as a Board member to the BondBloxx Funds, together with out-of-pocket expenses in accordance with the Board's policy on travel and other business expenses relating to attendance at meetings.
+Effective as of the date of this SAI, each current Independent Trustee will be paid an annual retainer of \$30,000 for his or her services as a Board member to the Funds, together with the reimbursement of any out-of-pocket expenses in accordance with the Board's policy on travel and other business expenses relating to attendance at meetings.
 The Lead Independent Trustee of the Board is paid an additional annual retainer of \$7,500.
 The Chair of the Nominating and Governance Committee is paid an additional annual retainer of \$2,500.
 The Chair of the Audit Committee is paid an additional annual retainer of \$7,500.

-The tables below set forth the estimated compensation to be earned by each Independent Trustee and Interested Trustee for services to each Fund for the fiscal year ending October 31, 2022 and the estimated aggregate compensation to be paid to them for services to the Exchange-Traded Fund Complex for the calendar year ending October 31, 2022.
+The table below sets forth the aggregate compensation earned by each Independent Trustee for services to the Funds and the total compensation paid to each Independent Trustee for services to the Funds and the Fund Complex for the fiscal year ending October 31, 2022.
 Interested Trustees of the Trust are not compensated by the Funds.

-Name Aggregate Compensation from the Funds Total Compensation from the Fund Complex Paid to Trustee
+Aggregate Compensation from the Paid to

+Name Funds 1 Trustee

 Independent Trustees:

 Allan Eberhart \$32,500 \$32,500

 David Lonergan \$37,500 \$37,500

 Stephen Messinger \$37,500 \$37,500

 H. Michael Williams \$30,000 \$30,000

-1 No Trustee or officer is entitled to any pension or retirement benefits from the Trust.
+No Trustee or officer is entitled to any pension or retirement benefits from the Trust.